ItaiAxelrad/open-spec/docs/specifications/1_General Requirements/015000 Temporary Facilities and Controls.md

    1. All parking on the site is under control and authority of Owner.
 All on site parking is by Owner approval only.
 Parking for individual cars within project property lines is limited and spaces will be available only for General Contractor's Job Superintendents and "visitors".
 All other cars shall secure parking to park on site where directed, if available, or shall park off site.
    1. FIELD QUALITY CONTROL
    1. Rodent and Vermin Control
-   1. Institute an effective program of rodent and vermin control for the entire site within the construction limits approved by NREL.
+   1. Institute an effective program of rodent and vermin control for the entire site within the construction limits approved by Owner.
 Cooperate with local authorities.
    1. Provide marked metal containers for all edible rubbish and enforce their use by all employees.
 Containers shall be emptied and the contents removed from the site as often as required to maintain an adequate rodent and vermin control program.
    1. If the program utilized is not effective, take whatever steps are necessary to rid the project of rodents and vermin, and such action shall not be the basis of claim for additional compensation of damages.
    1. Water and Snow Control